josephawonusi/Data-Analyst-Projects/README.md

 ## Project 2: Linchess Exploratory Data Analysis with SQL (SSMS) _Ongoing_
 This project involves the exploratory data analysis of Linchess data using SQL.
 The project will investigate the data and generate SQL queries to describe the trends within the data.

+## Project 3: LeBron James vs. Michael Jordan Dashboard
+This project involves a Power BI dashboard that compares the careers of LeBron James and Michael Jordan, highlighting their achievements, statistics, and overall impact on the game.